Stylianos Zaoutzes: Fall from favor and death

 Nevertheless, all this has led to the enduring image of an ineffectual leadership in foreign and military affairs under Zaoutzes.
 This may explain why, despite the resumption of Leo's affair with Zoe, the relationship between Zaoutzes and the emperor became strained: tales of an alleged plot by Zaoutzes's son to murder Leo in 894/895 indicate a rift between the two, and although Zaoutzes himself was not involved, a major quarrel between them ensued shortly after.
 Although they were reconciled, Zaoutzes's standing seems to have declined further thereafter, as two of his protégés, found guilty of accepting bribes, were punished by Leo.
 Nevertheless, in late summer 898, following the death of Theophano on 10 November 897, and of Zoe's first husband Gouzouniates in early 898, Leo at last married Zoe, raising her to Augusta.
 In the next year, however, both Zoe and Stylianos died.
 Following their deaths, Leo proposed to marry yet again, choosing Eudokia Baïana as his wife.
 Zaoutzes's numerous relatives, who had benefited from his patronage, were fearful of losing their positions to the new Empress's relations, and conspired to overthrow Leo.
 Chief among them was Basil, Zoe's nephew.
-The plot, however, was betrayed by the eunuch servant Samonas, and the conspiracy suppressed.
+The plot, however, was betrayed by the eunuch servant Samonas, and the conspiracy suppressed.Samonas himself was richly rewarded: he was taken into the imperial service and rapidly promoted, becoming parakoimomenos by 908, before he too fell from favor.
 The Zaoutzes relatives were exiled or confined to monasteries, and the clan's power broken.
-Samonas himself was richly rewarded: he was taken into the imperial service and rapidly promoted, becoming parakoimomenos by 908, before he too fell from favor.
+In the eleventh century a descendant of Zaoutzes would rise to the rank of vestarchissa thanks to her husband the polymath Michael Psellos; together they conceived a daughter Styliane whom Psellos proudly called a descendant of "fathers of emperors" (πατέρας βασιλέων), a reference to Zaoutzes' prestigious title.